Indonesian farmers protest against rising cost of palm oil export ban | Headlines

 Indonesian farmers protest against rising cost of palm oil export ban

+Hundreds of Indonesian smallholder farmers staged a protest on Tuesday in the capital Jakarta and in other parts of the country, demanding the government end a palm oil export ban that has slashed their incomes.
+Indonesia, the world's top palm oil exporter, on April 28 halted shipments of crude palm oil and some of its derivative products to control soaring prices of domestic cooking oil, rattling global vegetable oil markets.

-Hundreds of Indonesian smallholder farmers on Tuesday staged a protest in the capital Jakarta and other parts of the world's fourth most populous country, demanding the government end a palm oil export ban that has slashed their income.
+Hundreds of Indonesian smallholder farmers staged a protest on Tuesday in the capital Jakarta and in other parts of the country, demanding the government end a palm oil export ban that has slashed their incomes.

 In a statement, the smallholder farmers' group APKASINDO said since the export ban the price of palm fruit had dropped 70% below a floor price set by regional authorities.
 Independent farmers are not protected by the floor price, which is fixed through an agreement between mills and large-scale cooperatives.

-APKASINDO estimates at least 25% of palm oil mills have stopped buying palm fruit from independent farmers since the ban started.
-This indicates that storage tanks are filling up at mills, said Albertus Wawan, a farmer from West Kalimantan province, by telephone.
+APKASINDO estimates at least 25% of palm oil mills have stopped buying palm fruit from independent farmers since the ban started, indicating storage tanks are filling up at mills.
 Similar protests by farmers were also planned in 22 other provinces, APKASINDO said.

 JOKOWI'S APPROVAL DROPS Another farmer pointed to the dilemma palm oil smallholders face.

 "Harvesting the fruit is not profitable, but leaving it rotting would damage the trees," Bambang Gianto, a farmer in South Sumatra, said by telephone.
-Representatives of the farmers had met some government officials to convey their demands, economic ministry official Susiwijono Moegiarso said.
+Representatives of the protesters met with presidential chief of staff Moeldoko who pledged to convey their demands regarding the ban to the president and said the government would improve governance of palm fruit price rules to ensure farmers get fair prices.

-President Widodo imposed the export ban on palm oil after earlier policies failed to control domestic cooking oil prices.
-Jokowi, as the president is popularly known, said the need for affordable food trumped revenue concerns and the ban would be lifted only after domestic needs were met.
+In a statement, he said the export ban was implemented in response to demand for cooking oil "but that doesn't mean that the president doesn't protect the interests of oil palm farmers."
+Jokowi, as the president is popularly known, imposed the export ban on palm oil after earlier policies failed to control domestic cooking oil prices, saying that the need for affordable food trumped revenue concerns and the ban would be lifted only after domestic needs were met.

-But an opinion poll this week showed his approval rating sagged to 58.1% in May, the lowest since December 2015, largely tied to the rising cost of cooking oil.
-Jose Rizal Samurai, an executive director at the Center for Strategic and International Studies, said the type of price control policies Indonesia was trying to implement was flawed.
+An opinion poll this week showed his approval rating sagged to 58.1% in May, the lowest since December 2015, largely tied to the rising cost of cooking oil.
+Yose Rizal Damuri, an executive director at the Center for Strategic and International Studies, said the type of price control policies Indonesia was trying to implement were flawed.

 "This is a policy that was taken just to show that the president is doing something," he said, urging authorities to allow the price to track the market and compensate consumers through other means.
-Chief Economics Minister Airlangga Hartarto has said the ban would stay in place until bulk cooking oil prices drop to 14,000 rupiahs ($0.9563) per liter across Indonesia.
+Senior minister Airlangga Hartarto has said the ban would stay in place until bulk cooking oil prices drop to 14,000 rupiah ($0.9563) per litre across Indonesia.

-Trade Ministry data showed as of Friday that bulk cooking oil averaged 17,300 rupiahs per liter, down from an average of 18,000 rupiahs in March but up from 13,300 in July.
+Trade Ministry data showed that as of Friday that bulk cooking oil averaged 17,300 rupiah per litre.
+(Additional reporting by Willy Kurniawan, Johan Purnomo, Stanley Widianto; Writing by Fransiska Nangoy; editing by Ed Davies, Christian Schmollinger and Susan Fenton)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)